 Fundamentally, the analyst must determine the identity of the sample from the spectrum and total reliance on computer interpretation can be fraught with problems.
 Overall it should be remembered that spectral similarity does not necessarily equal structural similarity, so the answer provided by a search system for a spectrum not in the database may not be close to the true identity of the sample.

 Of course the answer to this question is subjective and is best answered by the scientist and his or her employer.
-Based on on-going correspondence from previous participants, the answer seems to be an overwhelming "Yes".
+Based on on-going correspondence from previous participants, the answer is an overwhelming "Yes".
 Regardless, the true value of the course has to be measured in terms of cost to a project.
 What does it cost if incorrect answers are reported?
 What does it cost if time has to be spent searching for answers if the scientist does not have the training?
 These costs can be measured in ruined or out-of-specification product and waste of employee time.
-In comparison the cost of the Bowdoin Infrared and Raman Courses is quite small.
+In comparison the cost of the Infrared and Raman Course is quite small.

-The cost of a one-week Infrared & Raman Course with single-occupancy on-campus accommodation and all meals (which includes the Lobster Bake) is $2800.
+The cost of the one-week Interpretation of Infrared and Raman Spectra Course is $2995.
 This can be compared to single-day, single-instructor courses that cost more than one-third this sum.
-Even at that rate lodging, meals, and workshops are not included.
-All-in-all we believe the week-long courses presented at Bowdoin College to be the best courses offered anywhere, and they are offered at a very reasonable price.
+All-in-all we believe the week-long courses presented by IR Courses, Inc. to be the best courses offered anywhere, and they are offered at a very reasonable price.